HewlettPackard/squest/docs/manual/billing_groups.md

 # Billing groups

-> **Note: ** Billing groups is optional feature.
+> **Note: ** Billing groups is an optional feature.

 Billing groups allow Squest administrator to visualize who is consuming what.

 ## Billing groups management

-The administrator can create a new billing group and manage users in a billing groups.

-From the sidebar, click on 'Billing Groups'.
+From the sidebar, click on 'Billing Groups' to go on the billing groups page.

+Administrators can:

-All billing groups are listed in this page, you can see the name and the users count of each billing group.
+- See billing groups list with name and the user count of each billing group.

-### Create a new billing group
+- Create a billing group.

-From the billing groups page, click on 'Add' button in the upper left corner then choose an unused billing group name.

-### Edit a billing group

-From the billing groups page, click on 'Edit' button of the billing group then choose an unused billing group name.

-### Manage users in a billing group
+- Manage users in billing groups.

-From the billing groups page, click on user count button of the billing group then choose select users will be in the group.

-### Delete a billing group
+- Delete billing groups.

-From the billing groups page, click on 'Delete' button of the billing group you must confirm before delete.

 ## Define billing group in a service

+By default Squest services are not linked to any billing group.

-As an administrator, you must describe how the billing of your service will be predefined.
+Administrators can describe how the billing of the service will be predefined.

-Through the service form, you have several choices:
+Through the service form, choices are:

+- Administrator defined billing group
+- User defined billing group from his billing group
+- User defined billing group from all billing group

-### Admin defined billing group
+### Administrator defined billing group

-The administrator choose a fixed billing group (can be none) with a choice field.
+Administrators select a fixed billing group (can be none).
-The billing group chosen will be predefined foreach instance created by this service.
+Each created instance will be linked to this billing group.

-The administrator can also hide the billing for user in the request form with a checkbox field.
+Administrators can also hide the billing from the end users.
+The billing group will not be asked neither shown in the end user form when requesting the service.

 ### User defined billing group

 #### From his billing group

-The administrator let user choose from his billing group (user without billing group could not use your service) when he sends an instance request
+Administrators let the end user choose from his billing group when he sends an instance request.

+> **Note: ** users without billing groups can not request this service.

 #### From all billing group

-The administrator let user choose from all billing group when he sends an instance request
+Administrators let the end user choose from all billing group when he requests this service.

-## Select a billing group in a request

-### Administrator defined a fixed billing group

-If administrator allow the user to see the billing group, a choice field shown the billing defined by the administrator.

-### Administrator let user choose the billing group

-#### From his billing group

-The users can choose the billing group from his billing groups with a choice field.

-#### From all billing group

-The users can choose the billing group from all billing groups with a choice field.